Jump to flu shot clinics

 Gundersen flu shot clinics

-Flu shot clinics are open from October 17 through November 23.
-The flu vaccine is also available in your primary care provider offices or our ExpressCare Clinics.
+Flu shot clinics are open from October 16 through November 22.
+The flu vaccine is also available in your primary care provider offices, our ExpressCare Clinics or Cass St Pharmacy.
 We will bill your insurance for the shot.
-If you do not have insurance, $32 will be collected at the time of service.
+If you do not have insurance, the cost will be collected at the time of service.

 Gundersen will not offer this year's nasal mist flu vaccine.